abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 21: January 22, 2018

+**Today's Progress**: Continued intermediate FCC algorithm challenges.

+**Thoughts:** Completed the challenge using find/replace on a string.
+Started working on a challenge to convert words to Pig Latin.

+**Link to work:** n/a

 ### Day 20: January 21, 2018

 **Today's Progress**: Continued intermediate FCC algorithm challenges.